Friday, May 10, 2019

 From Laurel and Hardy (my first post on this blog), I turn my nose and attention at another bastion of American humor-Mad Magazine.
 Satire at its best.

-Apparently, the "usual gang of idiots" over at Mad had the "brilliant idea" of presenting audiences with a "movie."
+Back in 1980, the "usual gang of idiots" over at MAD Magazine had the "brilliant idea" of presenting audiences with a "movie."
+The final product, titled "Up the Academy," was pure tastelessness at its worst.
+In no time, it would surpass MAD's typical standards of tastelessness.

-During its long history, Mad has been a board game from Parker Bros., a television sketch comedy show, a huge library of paperbacks read primarily by Americans sitting on American toilets, video games fondly remembered by hardly anyone, and foreign record albums.
+During its long history, MAD released its a few board games, a television sketch comedy show, a huge library of paperbacks read primarily by Americans sitting on American toilets, video games fondly remembered by hardly anyone, and foreign record albums.

 Maybe there wasn't enough garbage coming out of Hollywood in 1980, so they had to contribute a little garbage of their own.
-They apologized shortly after.
+To the magazine's credit, they apologized shortly after.

 Producers managed to get Robert Downy, Sr., to direct this film.
-And they also got a younger-er Ralph Macchio (pre Miyagi/ My Cousin Vinny days) to star in this, too.
+They also got a younger-er Ralph Macchio (pre Mr. Miyagi and My Cousin Vinny days) to star in this, too.

 The plot of this teen comedy is a simple one that surely pulls influence from the movie Animal House released two years earlier.